 macaroni21 Posted November 2, 2021 Posted November 2, 2021 I am not referring to the users of parks, who may indeed include those less well off.
 I am referring to the street vendors, food cart operators and ordinary folks living in squatter colonies some miles from the proposed Chong Nonsi Park.
 Have you seen food sellers pour away unfinished soup into drains and wash their utensils by the side of same drains?
 I have, all the time.
 Have you seen toy vendors throw plastic wrap onto the ground, which then gets blown into drains?
 I have.
 Have you ever had a hard time finding a rubbish bin so that you can throw away your empty drink can responsibly?
 I am sure many of us have.
 When the municipality fails to provide basic sanitation amenities (clean water and sewage connections for squatters, to begin with) people do what they must.
 And then all that stuff drifts down canals and khlongs to the same parks that city planners imagine.
 I am not pointing moral fingers at those who have no choice but to live on the sidewalk or carry on their trades there.
 I am just stating a reality of poverty.
 But the downstream reality that follows is that somebody then has to take care of the rubbish in the waterways.
 I don't know how many board members have taken the Khlong Saen Saeb boat starting from near Pratunam and that goes all the way eastwards to Lat Phrao and Bangkapi.
 If you have you would have noticed the water - seated on the boat, you'd just be 30 cm from the virually black surface - and kept your fingers crossed you don't fall into it.
 Even being splashed would be most unwelcome. fedssocr 1 Quote

 Ruthrieston Posted November 3, 2021 Posted November 3, 2021 A lovely project, and great to see efforts towards a more green environment.
 In Pattaya what I cannot understand is the now constant cutting down of trees and greenery on empty plots of land, which apparently has something to do with the avoidance of some kind of land tax.
 I have seen so many mature, beautiful trees being chopped down and the land left bare in recent times.
-Sad.
-TMax and reader 2 Quote
+Sad. reader and TMax 2 Quote

 PeterRS Posted November 3, 2021 Posted November 3, 2021 16 hours ago, reader said: Just because that many may be poor, I wouldn't be so quick to assume that they'll automatically be tossing their trash in the water I am sure in general that assumption is perfectly correct.
 Equally I have seen hundreds - many hundreds - of instances where it is not always true.
 Tossing trash is far more common in certain countries than we might consider appropriate.
 One reason is pure tradition.
 How many times in Bangkok have you seen people unwrap a small food item from a 7 11 only to toss away the wrapping?
 Or a cigarette butt?
 If you have been brought up where throwing away trash of any sort is virtually the norm, you don't think much about it.
 Another is the relative lack of trash bins on sois and main roads.
 In my experience, those you can find are almost invariably full to overflowing.
 We know from the Bangkok Metropolitan Authority that klongs get filled up with garbage and which has to be cleared each year.
 Someone is throwing that garbage into the klongs!
 To me it is almost similar to what those of us from the west might regard as rude.
 I have completely lost count of the number of times I have walked in to a building and a Thai in front of me has not bothered to hold the door open for me.
 When I hold a door open for anyone, I can count on one hand the times I have been thanked by a Thai for my gesture.
 It is just not the custom.
 Then there is the queue jumping.
 Last week I was meeting an old friend for coffee at Central Embassy shortly after it opened at 10:00.
 Having got there early, there was a small queue waiting for the 10:00 opening.
 I walked around until just before 10:00 when I joined the longer queue.
 Seconds later a Lexus drove up and the driver opened the door for a lady in the back seat.
 She looked at the queue and then promptly walked to the very front.
 In some other countries, someone in the queue would have pointed out that she should go to the end of the queue.
 In Thailand that is not done if you know that queue jumper is clearly of a higher social status.
 10 hours ago, macaroni21 said: I don't know how many board members have taken the Khlong Saen Saeb boat starting from near Pratunam and that goes all the way eastwards to Lat Phrao and Bangkapi.
 If you have you would have noticed the water - seated on the boat, you'd just be 30 cm from the virually black surface - and kept your fingers crossed you don't fall into it.
 Even being splashed would be most unwelcome.
 I have taken it many times.
 Not just the dank water.
 There is almost always trash floating around. fedssocr 1 Quote

 reader Posted November 3, 2021 Author Posted November 3, 2021 This started as a post about a great project and has digressed into a discussion of lack of social discipline and bad habits of Thais.
 Less we forget, these are the same people some of us come half way around the world to be among.
 Maybe some of us come from places with crystal clear rivers, pristine streets and impeccably behaved citizens.
 If so, they'd be fools to leave such a paradise.
 Bangkok may not be perfect but I'm more than happy to take it just as it was when I last left, nasty water and all.
-VancBCMan, daydreamer, vinapu and 1 other 4 Quote
+VancBCMan, daydreamer, TMax and 1 other 4 Quote

 PeterRS Posted November 4, 2021 Posted November 4, 2021 21 hours ago, reader said: This started as a post about a great project and has digressed into a discussion of lack of social discipline and bad habits of Thais.
 Less we forget, these are the same people some of us come half way around the world to be among.
 Maybe some of us come from places with crystal clear rivers, pristine streets and impeccably behaved citizens.
 If so, they'd be fools to leave such a paradise.
 Bangkok may not be perfect but I'm more than happy to take it just as it was when I last left, nasty water and all.
 With respect you are taking this a step too far.
 Ever poster has agreed with the basic comment in the OP's news clip about this being a great project.
 Period!
 But it is perfectly usual for threads to develop.
 In this case, it is the comments made in the OP news clip which @readerposted (it was a newspaper clip, let's recall, not the opinion of a poster) that has led to comments about social habits.
 And the matter of habits is a perfectly natural follow-on given what the BMA spokesman is quoted in that clip as having said.
 This was - "Canals are treated like sewers."
 That is not about the past.
 It is about the present.
 That has nothing about posters to this thread.
 It is from the BMA.
 I have lived in Bangkok for 20 years.
 I am perfectly happy to have taken it as it is.
 That does not mean I like everything about it.
 I doubt if there is any city in the world where I would like everything.
 Tokyo, Seoul, Taipei, Singapore and other cities are certainly cleaner, but I chose not to live there.
 Quote